A good quality frame protects your artwork, preserving it for many years to come. Here’s a step-by-step guide to help you chose the perfect finish.

 To ensure our hand-finished frames last a lifetime, we select our timber very carefully.
 Grown in a temperate climate, the raw ash and oak we use comes from sustainably-managed forests in North America, allowing it to mature slowly and achieve a consistent colour and grain.

-If you like to see the grain of the wood, our hand-stained ash frames have a beautiful artisan touch.
-They look great paired with a modern master or vintage poster.
-The responsibly sourced solid ash frame, with a black stain and hand polished coloured wax creates a deep lustre.
+If you like to see the grain of the wood, our solid ash frames have a beautiful artisan touch.
+They look great paired with a Modern master or Vintage poster.
+We carefully stain each frame with water-based paint (which is non-flammable and more environmentally friendly than oil-based paint) and apply a coloured lacquer which creates a deep lustre.

-Our cool grey ash frame is always a popular choice amongst interior designers as it ozzes Scandi chic.
+Our cool grey ash frame is always a popular choice amongst interior designers as it is understated and smart.
 This versatile tone works with many colour palettes and is the best choice if you want a contemporary look and subtle frame.
-Grey paint and sealing wax are applied and finished by hand.

 We carefully stain each frame with water-based grey paint (which is non-flammable and more environmentally friendly than oil-based paint) and apply a coloured lacquer which creates a slick finish.

 Subscribe to our newsletter

 Be the first to hear about our new collections, limited edition launches, and enjoy artist interviews.

 All art prints and images on this website are copyright protected and belong to their respective owners.
 All rights reserved.